-Your sleep and mental health are closely related.
-A poor night’s sleep can negatively impact on your worry and mood – making you feel worse, which can then in turn make getting a good night’s sleep even harder.
+A poor night’s sleep can negatively impact on your anxiety and mood – making you feel worse, which can, in turn, make getting a good night’s sleep even harder.

-The good news is, there are some strategies you can put in place today to help improve your sleep and break this cycle.
+The good news is, there are simple strategies you can put in place today to help improve your sleep.

-Avoid sleeping during the day: Sleeping during the day can reduce the drive to sleep at night.
+#2.
+Avoid sleeping during the day: Napping during the day can reduce the drive to sleep at night.

-Don’t drink alcohol right before bed.
-It disrupts your sleep quality.
+#4.
+Don’t drink alcohol right before bed: Alcohol can disrupt your sleep quality.

-Do not lie awake in bed for more than about 20 minutes—get up and do a relaxing activity in dim light.
+#6.
+Do not lie awake in bed for more than about 20 minutes: Instead, get up and do a relaxing activity in dim light.